top of page

 Not all alien invaders are found in sci-fi books and movies.
 Some of them, like the red swamp crayfish, are very real and can be very local.

-Nature is filled with ecosystems, many of them delicate, where fauna and wildlife have evolved over time to form a balance.
+Nature is filled with ecosystems, many of them delicate, where fauna and flora have evolved over time to form a balance.
 And when something disturbs that balance, the effects can be devastating.

 For instance, when non-native organisms are introduced into an environment, they may cause significant harm to existing wildlife populations, damage infrastructure, and even decimate food chains.
 Such harmful newly resident organisms are called invasive species.